A suspension of heavy Kolmogorov-size spheres suppresses the inertial cascade in homogeneous and isotropic turbulence: Postprocessing and results

-where $X_i$ denotes the particle position and $\average{\cdot}_p$ indicates averaging over the $N$ particles.
-The results, shown in figure \ref{fig:particle_motion}$b$, reveal a ballistic regime $[R(t)]^2 \sim t^2$ at short times $t \ll 1$, independent of $M_p$ (dashed black line), in agreement with previous observations for finite-size spherical particles \citep{Chiarini_Cannon_Rosti_2024}.
+For large mass loadings, the present results suggest a weak correlation between particle trajectories and the fluid motion over long times.
+To characterise such trajectories, we compute the mean-square displacement (i.e.\ the ensemble average of the squared displacement of a particle from its initial position) as a function of time where $X_i(t)$ and $X_i(0)$ denote the particle positions at time $t$ and at the initial time $t=0$, respectively.
+The results, shown in figure \ref{fig:particle_motion}$b$, reveal a $M_p$-independent ballistic regime $[R(t)]^2 \sim t^2$ at short times $t \ll 1$ (dashed black line), in agreement with previous observations for finite-size spherical particles \citep{Chiarini_Cannon_Rosti_2024}.
 Here, the time is scaled by a factor $(L/F_0)^{1/2}$ and the displacement by $L$.
 For times $t = O(1)$, the mean square displacement departs from the ballistic regime.
-At later times, the cases with $M_p=0.2$ and $M_p=0.4$ approach the Brownian asymptote $\sim t$, although they do not collapse perfectly onto it (solid line).
-In contrast, the heaviest case ($M_p=0.6$, magenta curve) does not reach a clear asymptotic scaling, probably because the temporal history of the particle trajectories available in the present simulations is not long enough.
-Overall, we observe a progressive longer time to depart from the ballistic regime, as the inertia of the particle increases.
+At later times, the cases with $M_p\leq0.4$ approach the Brownian asymptote $\sim t$, although they do not collapse perfectly onto it (solid line).
+In contrast, the temporal history accessible for the heaviest case ($M_p=0.6$, yellow curve) is not sufficient to identify a clear asymptotic scaling, and the observed trends could therefore reflect a long transient regime.
+In particular, the heaviest case ($M_p=0.6$) shows a tendency towards $\langle R^2(t)\rangle \sim t^2$ at large times (dashed line), consistent with a ballistic regime in which particle velocities are weakly correlated with the carrier flow.
+However, establishing whether this behavior is truly asymptotic would require extending the temporal range by at least one additional decade, which is prohibitive for particle-resolved simulations.